amontalenti/webappfast-piku/README.md

 on your box, following the Heroku API pretty closely.

-For those keeping score, this trick, alone, along with a simple shell wrapper, pretty much implements the entire concept of Python's `fab` (Fabric, `fab-classic`) tool, but with the Python layer moved to _the other side of the SSH connection_.
+For those keeping score, this trick, alone, along with a simple shell wrapper, pretty much implements the entire concept of Python's `fab` (aka `Fabric` or `fab-classic`) tool, but with the Python layer moved to _the other side of the SSH connection_.
 This is sort of brilliant and mind-boggling.
-But, rather than having to implement the SSH protocol, via paramiko and similar, inside the fabric Python library, with this trick, we implement a "plain" CLI which gets "bootstrapped" onto the remote node, and then we execute the CLI over a _plain SSH connection_, thus leveraging the standard `ssh` client for all the `client->server` communication.
+But, rather than having to re-implement the SSH protocol, via `paramiko` and similar, inside the fabric Python library, with this trick, we implement a "plain" CLI which gets "bootstrapped" onto the remote node, and then we execute the CLI over a _plain SSH connection_, thus leveraging the standard `ssh` client for all the `client->server` communication.

 This means the CLI is "just" a standard Python CLI tool, one that is expected to be run "over" an ssh connection.
 Awesome!

 Here is how that looks in the `.authorized_keys` file: